stonepros/stone/doc/radosgw/ldap-auth.rst

   # ldapsearch -x -D "uid=ceph,ou=system,dc=example,dc=com" -W \
   -H ldaps://example.com -b "ou=users,dc=example,dc=com" 'uid=*' dn

-.. note:: Make sure to use the same LDAP parameters like in the Ceph configuration file to
+.. note:: Make sure to use the same LDAP parameters like in the Stone configuration file to
           eliminate possible problems.

-Configuring the Ceph Object Gateway to use LDAP authentication
+Configuring the Stone Object Gateway to use LDAP authentication
 ==============================================================

-The following parameters in the Ceph configuration file are related to the LDAP
+The following parameters in the Stone configuration file are related to the LDAP
 authentication:

 - ``rgw_s3_auth_use_ldap``: Set this to ``true`` to enable S3 authentication with LDAP